Stock Market Statistics and Facts for 2025

 However, what’s more troubling is that we are probably not aware of all the effects that crisis will have on the course of history.
 It’s important to keep a careful eye on things: Preventing a crisis is far better than dealing with its fallout, especially when the next one could prove to be even more catastrophic.

-The Key Statistics on Stock Markets for 2024 - Editor’s Choice
+Key Stock Market Statistics for 2025 - Editor’s Choice

 • On average, the market performs the poorest in September.